Systems Change

 Where Systems Change takes hold.

 Six conditions on three layers of depth.
-The deeper, the more powerful, the more invisible. (after Kania, Kramer & Senge · FSG 2018)
+The deeper, the more powerful, the more invisible. (after Kania, Kramer & Senge, The Water of Systems Change · FSG 2018)

 Structural visible Relational half visible Transformational invisible Policies policies Practices practices Resource Flows resource flows Relationships & Connections relationships & connections Power Dynamics power dynamics Mental Models mental models